el-yawd/jam/docs/REFERENCE.md

 }
 ```

-`Self` inside a struct body refers to the enclosing struct type — for a generic, that's
+`Self` inside a struct body refers to the enclosing struct type, for a generic, that's
 the specific instantiation in play.

 ### Generic Enums